-Agreement of Terms for Acceptance into Program
+ULM Counseling Agreement of Terms For Acceptance into the Program

-I \\\\\\\, by signing this document verify that I received a copy of the Counseling Student Handbook.
+Agreement of Terms for Acceptance into Program , by signing this document verify that I received a copy of the Counseling Student Handbook.
 I understand that it is my responsibility to read the handbook and become familiar with the policies of the ULM Counseling Programs.
 I further understand that it is also my responsibility to meet with my advisor to get advised before enrolling in classes, if I have questions, or if there is any policy that is unclear.
 I also understand that the counseling program is in transition and policies and dates are being changed and/or updated while I am in the program.
 Now that the counseling program is predominantly online, all students, including out of town and out of state students, will be required to attend comprehensive exams and a one 5-day summer workshop on ULM's campus.
 This workshop, to be held during a student's first summer, will allow students to further develop their skills and receive coaching and feedback from faculty.
 The workshop is required; there are no exceptions.
 Students will be responsible for travel expenses to and from ULM.
 The cost of previous workshops has ranged from \$1,700-\$1,750.
 Future workshop costs may differ.
 While faculty will make every effort to keep the cost of future workshops within this range, it cannot be guaranteed.
 Please plan your finances accordingly.
 I further understand that the Counseling Program is a professional program, and as such, students can be dismissed for nonacademic reasons: if they lack the necessary skills and knowledge needed to successfully help clients, if their behavior is deemed unprofessional, unethical, or can cause harm to clients.
 It is further understood that the Counseling Program is a professional program where students must be able to demonstrate their skills.
 All counseling students will be required to attend at least 12 counseling sessions throughout their educational experience in order to gain experience as a counseling client and to address issues that may serve as a barrier to their ability to be counselors.
 Often students have issues and "blind spots" that hinder their ability to work with clients, in such cases, the student may be asked to seek additional personal counseling.
 Refusal to attend these recommended counseling sessions or not developing the necessary skills to effectively help clients may result in dismissal from the program.
 Students who do not demonstrate professional and ethical behavior as outlined in the ACA Code of Ethics and the ACA Multicultural Competencies will be dismissed from the counseling program.
 Students must pass the comprehensive examination to graduate from and complete the counseling program.
 Students are allowed three attempts to pass the comprehensive exam.
-Failure to pass after three attempts will result in dismissal from the counseling program.

-In summary, I \\\\\\ have read the above statements and understand and accept the stated terms and conditions of the Counseling Program.
+Failure to pass after three attempts will result in dismissal from the counseling program. have read the above statements and understand and accept In summary, I the stated terms and conditions of the Counseling Program.
 I further understand that I will be unable to register for classes until this acknowledgement has been received in the program office.

+Please read, sign, and return this page to the Program Director to be placed in your file.
+Be sure that you receive a signed copy of this statement for your own records.

+Date